 A. If the Cheyenne Housing Authority determines that an applicant does not meet the criteria for receiving public housing assistance, the Cheyenne Housing Authority will promptly provide the applicant with written notice of the determination.
-The notice must contain a brief statement of the reason(s) for the decision and state that the applicant may request, in writing, an informal review of the decision within 10 calendar days of the denial.
+The notice must contain a brief statement of the reason(s) for the decision and state that the applicant may request, in writing, an informal review of the decision within fourteen (14) calendar days of the denial.
 The Cheyenne Housing Authority will describe how to obtain the informal review.

 The informal review may be conducted by any person designated by the Cheyenne Housing Authority, other than a person who made or approved the decision under review or subordinate of this person.
 The applicant must be given the opportunity to present written or oral objections to the Cheyenne Housing Authority's decision.
-The Cheyenne Housing Authority must notify the applicant of the final decision within 14 calendar days after the informal review, including a brief statement of the reasons for the final decision.
+The Cheyenne Housing Authority must notify the applicant of the final decision in accordance with its Grievance Policy.